Reptile Emerging Infectious Diseases Articles About Report

 How can we help?

 Join us on our mission to collaborate with wildlife agencies, researchers, and scientists to protect reptiles from emerging infectious diseases.
-This website provides the fundamental knowledge to detect a possible case of infection and report the case to the appropriate agencies.
+This website provides the fundamental knowledge needed to detect a possible infection and report the case to the appropriate agencies.
 By raising awareness, we can support and strengthen the limited surveillance efforts currently in place to monitor reptile health.

 Designed by Freepik